-Before the real designing starts, a consistent product ‘skeleton’ needs to be generated (without any colors and prettycisms).
+Before the real MVP design starts, a consistent product ‘skeleton’ needs to be generated (without any colors and prettycisms).
 Here designer establishes the app architecture and navigation components — even if not going in-depth (detalization is entirely up to you/ project’s complexity level and needs), it lets you outline the user flow and discover what should be done to make the flow smoother.

-When it comes to the UX part (we’ve promised you the tool, right?), Mobbin is awesome to come up with design patterns for mobile apps.
+When it comes to the UX part of MVP design (we’ve promised you the tool, right?), Mobbin is awesome to come up with design patterns for mobile apps.
 Designer just taps a product name (like Uber) or picks a needed category (like Entertainment) to check the way world-known solutions are designed.
 As for the web, you can try Webframe.
 Just as Mobbin, the tool allows you to discover beautifully created designs.

-UX isn’t about being ‘novel’.
+At the MVP design stage, UX isn’t about being ‘novel’.
 No one has to ‘First stop and think’ to get a sense of how to experience the app

 Deliverable: Black-and-white (yet clickable) prototypes.
 These can be used for gaining initial feedback or conducting UX interviews.